Sea Limited Sponsored ADR (SE) Suffers a Larger Drop Than the General Market: Key Insights

-It is also important to note the recent changes to analyst estimates for Sea Limited Sponsored ADR.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.
+Investors should also take note of any recent adjustments to analyst estimates for Sea Limited Sponsored ADR.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 5.93% lower.
-As of now, Sea Limited Sponsored ADR holds a Zacks Rank of #4 (Sell).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 5.93% downward.
+Sea Limited Sponsored ADR is currently a Zacks Rank #4 (Sell).

-With respect to valuation, Sea Limited Sponsored ADR is currently being traded at a Forward P/E ratio of 17.41.
-This represents a discount compared to its industry average Forward P/E of 19.27.
+In terms of valuation, Sea Limited Sponsored ADR is presently being traded at a Forward P/E ratio of 16.99.
+Its industry sports an average Forward P/E of 18.93, so one might conclude that Sea Limited Sponsored ADR is trading at a discount comparatively.

-We can additionally observe that SE currently boasts a PEG ratio of 0.6.
+We can additionally observe that SE currently boasts a PEG ratio of 0.59.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The average PEG ratio for the Internet - Software industry stood at 1.09 at the close of the market yesterday.
+SE's industry had an average PEG ratio of 1.04 as of yesterday's close.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry, currently bearing a Zacks Industry Rank of 148, finds itself in the bottom 40% echelons of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 157, which puts it in the bottom 36% of all 250+ industries.

 The Zacks Industry Rank assesses the strength of our separate industry groups by calculating the average Zacks Rank of the individual stocks contained within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.